On a uniform estimate for the quaternionic Calabi problem

 \subsection{The quaternionic Calabi-Yau equation}

 A quaternionic version of the classical Calabi problem was introduced by M. Verbitsky and the first named author in \cite{QuaternionicCalabiYau1}.
 It says that if $(M,I,J,K,\Ome)$ is a compact HKT-manifold and $f\in C^\infty(M,\RR)$ is a smooth real valued function, then there exists a constant $A>0$ such that the equation has a solution $\phi \in C^\infty(M,\R)$.
 Analogously to the K\"ahler case, if such a $\phi$ exists then $\Om + \del\del_J \phi$ is an HKT form.
 This equation is non-linear and elliptic of second order.
-The uniqueness of a solution is shown in \cite{QuaternionicCalabiYau1}.
+The uniqueness of a solution is shown in \cite{QuaternionicCalabiYau1} and the existence of solutions was conjectured.
 Notice that recently M. Verbitsky \cite{verbitsky-2009} has found a geometric interpretation of this equation.

 In \cite{QuaternionicCalabiYau1} it was also shown that a solution of the above equation satisfies a $C^0$ a priori estimate provided that the holonomy of the Obata connection of $(M,I,J,K)$ is contained in the subgroup $SL_n(\HH)\subset GL_n(\HH)$.
-The main result of this paper is to show the $C^0$ estimate under different assumptions on the manifold, namely for locally flat hypercomplex structure (equivalently, the Obata connection is flat).
+The main result of this paper is to show the $C^0$ estimate under different assumptions on the manifold, namely for the case of locally flat hypercomplex structure (equivalently, whenever the Obata connection is flat).

 In the recent preprint \cite{alesker-2011} the above conjecture was solved by the first named author under the additional assumption that $M$ admits a hyperK\"ahler metric compatible with the underlying hypercomplex structure.